osstech-jp/mailman/src/mailman/docs/contribute.rst

 By default, the test suite runs with the built-in SQLite database engine.
-If you want to run the full test suite against the PostgreSQL or MySQL databases, set the database up as described in :doc:`DATABASE`.
+If you want to run the full test suite against the PostgreSQL or MySQL databases, set the database up as described in :doc:`database`.

 For PostgreSQL, then create a `postgres.cfg` file any where you want.
 This `postgres.cfg` file will contain the ``[database]`` section for PostgreSQL,